 The movie begins with three classmates being abducted and locked up.
 They slowly learn that their abductor is just one of several personalities, all residing in the same person.
 They are told they are special food for a new personality that is coming, called the beast.

-Split isn’t the first and I’m sure it wont be the last film to use mental illness, childhood trauma or even dissociative identity disorder, but I can say it might be one of the best performances and ambitious films depicting mental illness I’ve seen in years.
-I give the film 5 out of 5 stars.
+Split isn’t the first and I’m sure it won’t be the last film to use mental illness, childhood trauma or even dissociative identity disorder, but I can say it might be one of the best performances and ambitious films depicting mental illness I’ve seen in years.
+I give the film five out of five stars.